jnbntz/gpu-edu-workshops/exercise_solutions/cuda/svm_challenge/README.md

 He wrote the code in Octave and I changed it to C as well as altered the CPU and GPU algorithms to more closely align with the algorithm described in [1], labeled as "Algorithm 1" on page 105, where the working set choice is using the first order heuristic, also described in [1] and a linear kernel is used.
+The general algorithm is the SMO algorithm from Platt [2].

 The training set is 4000 emails and there are 1899 features (keywords).
 This is admittedly a reduced training set and reduced feature size for illustration